 While this works ideally for consumers, the same tactic can be used for B2B.
 Suppliers have a lot on their plate, and continuously reviewing the products they sell can often be overlooked.
 By creating something so interactive, Bellroy can catch the eyes of their customers and other businesses.

 Telling a company what your favorite colors are is much better than using a marker.
 Nike.com

 Giving people the chance to customize products is another way to have them rush through the payment process and then to the window to check for delivery trucks.

 Companies like Nike or Converse know that their shoes are already classics.
 But to top things off, they let fans of the AirMax or Chucks order their very own customized pair.

 Interactive Walkthroughs to Guide Users

-Interactive walkthroughs can have a big impact on conversion rates for SaaS companies.
+Interactive walkthroughs can have a big impact on conversion rates for any B2B SaaS company.
 They effectively triumph over your user’s first instinct to just mindlessly skip through the manual.